2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 **Analysis Overview**

-Given the growing demand for short-term rentals, there's a need to analyze and predict rental prices.
+Given the growing demand for short-term rentals, there's a need to analyse and predict rental prices.
 This project offers a comprehensive analysis that helps set expectations for visitors.

 ### Regression Models